by Collyn Rivers

 Free Camp Safely

-RV users free camp (known as boondocking in the USA) safely in Australia to avoid often crowded caravans, some 500 km apart.
+RV users free camp (known as boondocking in the USA) safely in Australia to avoid often crowded travel trailers, some 500 km apart.
 Many self-contained RVs need only a safe space overnight.
 This article shows how to free camp safely in Australia.

 The author’s Nissan Patrol and TVan in camp in Australia’s far north Kimberley.
 The closest town is over 650 km (400 miles) away.
 Pic: copyright: rvbooks.com.au

 Free camp safely in Australia – the golden rules